polyformproject/commercial.polyformproject.org/terms.md

 - If the problem is illegality, the developer may get the approvals, licenses, or other requirements needed to abide by the law.

 - The developer may refund any fees the customer has prepaid under this agreement for time remaining in the term of this agreement, on a proportional basis, and end this agreement immediately by giving the customer notice.

+# Tax

+## Taxes on Fees

+The customer agrees to pay all tax on fees under this agreement, except tax on the vendor's income.

+## Tax Withholding

+If the customer is located outside the United States and local law requires the customer to withhold taxes on fees paid under this agreement:

+- The customer agrees to make the required tax withholding payments for the vendor by deducting the right amounts from payments to the vendor and paying them to the proper tax authorities.

+- The customer agrees to increase the amount of each payment made under this agreement, to offset withholding, so that the vendor receives the full amount owed.

+- The customer agrees to give the vendor relevant official tax documentation and tax receipts showing that withholding was required and that proper withholding payment was made, as soon as possible after making any withholding payment.

 # General Contract Terms